 In the future, we will focus on the base model EfficientNet-B5 and B7 by enhancing modifications to their architectures.
 Our focus will also be on the reduction of the computational complexity of the model.

-Acknowledgement: The authors would like to express deep thanks to Naif Arab University for Security Sciences for its kind encouragement of this work.
+Acknowledgement: The author would like to express their deep thanks to the Vice Presidency for Scientific Research at Naif Arab University for Security Sciences for their kind encouragement of this work.